nordic-institute/xrd4j/README.md

 [Instructions](documentation/Setting-up-Development-Environment.md) for setting up development environment.

+Javadocs can be generated with the included script `generate-javadocs.sh`.
+The script will create `javadoc` folder with HTML documentation.

 The most essential classes of the library are:

 * ```com.pkrete.xrd4j.common.member.ConsumerMember``` : represents X-Road consumer member that acts as a client that initiates service call by sending a ServiceRequest.